-This appendix provides solutions to problems usually encountered during the installation and operation of the Adapter.
+This appendix consists of two parts: "Common Problems and Solutions" and "Frequently Asked Questions."
+This appendix provides solutions to problems that may occur during the installation and operation of the Wireless-G USB Network Adapter.
 Read the description below to solve your problems.
 If you can't find an answer here, check the Linksys website at www.linksys.com.